 Dear Friends and Neighbors,

-We need a city government that works for residents.
+We need a city government that works for ALL residents.

-We need zoning laws that maintain the residential nature of our city.
+We need zoning that maintains the residential nature of our city.

 We need efficiency and transparency in city government.